Burgers equation from non-thermal stationary states in nearly-integrable gases: Introduction

 In this work we continue following that program and consider a canonical problem of diffusion of Galilean particles.
 The mechanism for diffusion is provided by a long-range coupling to a much larger bath, also assumed to be described by a one-dimensional integrable model.
-As the particles of the smaller system, due to interactions, exchange momentum and energy with the bath, the only conserved quantity is their total number.
-On a phenomenological level, when the bath state is assumed to be thermal, the continuity equation for the density $\varrho(x,t)$, combined with the gradient expansion of the current, lead to the diffusion equation
+As shown in Fig.~\ref{fig:intro}, one can naturally think about such scenario in the geometry of mixed systems, cf. Fig.~\ref{fig:intro}(a) or in coupled 1D tubes, cf. Fig~\ref{fig:intro}(b).
+The particles of the smaller system, due to long-range interactions, exchange momentum and energy with the bath and therefore the only conserved quantity associated with them is their total number.
+On a phenomenological level, when the bath state is assumed to be thermal, the continuity equation for the particle density $\varrho(x,t)$, combined with the gradient expansion of the current, lead to the diffusion equation

-with the density dependent diffusion coefficient $\mathcal{D}(\varrho)$.
+with the density-dependent diffusion coefficient $\mathcal{D}(\varrho)$.
 The standard form of the diffusion equation is obtained by linearising the theory with the diffusion coefficient attaining a constant value.
 In such case the diffusion coefficient can be also computed through the Green-Kubo formula from the velocity autocorrelation function.

 The diffusion equation can be also obtained from microscopic considerations based on the kinetic theory and Boltzmann collision operator $\mathcal{I}[\rhop, \rhop^{(b)}]$ for system-bath interactions.
-Here $\rhop(x,\lambda,t)$ is one-body density function ($\lambda$ labels momentum) and $\rhop^{(b)}$ denotes thermal state of the bath.
+Here $\rhop(x,\lambda,t)$ is one-body density function ($\lambda$ labels quasimomentum) and $\rhop^{(b)}$ denotes (thermal) state of the bath.
 The density is $\varrho(x,t) = \int {\rm d}\lambda\, \rhop(x, \lambda, t)$ and under the assumption $\varrho \ll \varrho^{(b)}$ the dynamics of the bath is effectively frozen out.
-The diffusion coefficient can be computed with the Chapman-Enskog method, discussed later in the text.
+The diffusion coefficient can be computed with the ChE method, discussed later in the text, in Sec.~\ref{sec:nld}.
 It is given by an integral equation formulated in terms of the collision operator $\mathcal{I}$.